Rajat117/aws-guide/Monitoring/CloudWatch/Overview.md

 > Note: To send logs to CloudWatch, IAM permission must be there & shoukd be valid.
 - Encryption: Using KMS at rest.
 ## CloudWatch Agent (Old)
-A Agent can be used to send logs from your EC2 instance to Cloudwatch to alter the default behaviour(by default it Cloudwatch don't catch logs from EC2)
+An Agent can be used to send logs from your EC2 instance to Cloudwatch to alter the default behaviour(by default Cloudwatch don't catch logs from EC2)
 ### CloudWatch Agent Characteristic
 > Note: Make Sure IAM permissions are valid
 - Can be setup on-premises too.